Jenny McCarthy is calling "bulls**t" on Mariah Carey.

 "She's Mariah Carey.
 She did everything she needed to do at rehearsals," Bulochnikov also told ET.
 "Everything was fine at rehearsals.
 I don't think Mariah was deliberately set up to fail but they had major technical glitches.
 And their decision not to cut to commercial or cut the performance out of the West Coast feed is in a way sabotaging as they wanted a viral moment."

-Although Dick Clark Productions initially had no comment, they issued a response on Sunday.
+Although Dick Clark Productions initially had no comment, they issued a response

 "As the premier producer of live television events for nearly 50 years, we pride ourselves on our reputation and long-standing relationships with artists," the statement read.
 "To suggest that Dick Clark Productions, as producer of music shows including the American Music Awards, Billboard Music Awards, New Year's Rockin' Eve and Academy of Country Music Awards, would ever intentionally compromise the success of any artist is defamatory, outrageous and frankly absurd."